 Tribology is the science and engineering of interacting surfaces in relative motion.
 Lubricants are used to prevent solid surfaces from contacting one another.
 There are three types of lubrication as defined by the Stribeck curve (see Figure 2).

-Figure 2: The Stribeck curve
+Figure 2: The Stribeck curve.
+General lubrication conditions for some engine components are shown.

 The three types of lubrication depicted in the Stribeck curve and Figure 3 are: